Royal Rumble (2016): Aftermath

 Sasha Banks and Becky Lynch additionally faced each other on the January 25 episode of Raw in a match which ended in disqualification after Charlotte attacked them.
 After Banks confirmed her intentions of going after the Divas Championship and split from Team B.A.D. on the February 1 Raw, she faced Lynch that night in a rematch which ended with Banks winning by disqualification after Team B.A.D. members Naomi and Tamina attacked her, turning her face in the process.
 Lynch helped Banks fend off Naomi and Tamina, leading to a temporary and uneasy alliance between the two.
 This led to a tag team match pitting Banks and Lynch against Tamina and Naomi at Fastlane.

 Also on the February 1 episode of Raw, Alberto Del Rio invoked his rematch clause to face Kalisto for the United States Championship at Fastlane.
 The match was scheduled for the Kickoff pre-show, and stipulated as a two out of three falls match.

-The 2016 Royal Rumble was the last Royal Rumble to occur before the reintroduction of the brand extension in July, which again split the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
+The 2016 Royal Rumble was the last Royal Rumble to occur before the reintroduction of the brand extension in July, which again split the main roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
 As such, another world championship was introduced.
 After the WWE World Heavyweight Championship became exclusive to SmackDown and renamed to WWE Championship, the WWE Universal Championship was introduced for Raw.
+This was also the last Royal Rumble event to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April.